Get a FREE copy of VOM’s Global Prayer Guide with any giftGive Now

 A variety of Bibles are available through Bible societies, local churches and bookstores.
 Give Bibles

-Because Lebanon has become a refuge for Christian converts from other countries fleeing persecution, and because of persecution within Lebanon itself, VOM supports many persecuted believers in Lebanon in a variety of ways.
-VOM also helps meet the basic needs of Christian refugees.
-We partner with local churches to provide them with Bibles as well as medical and education assistance.
-We also support a broad network of evangelists and church planters in frontier areas and support training for Christian leaders.
+Because Lebanon has become a refuge for Christian converts fleeing persecution in other countries and because of persecution within Lebanon itself, VOM supports many persecuted believers in Lebanon in a variety of ways.
+VOM also helps meet the basic needs of Christian refugees who have been driven from their homes.
+We partner with local churches to provide Bibles as well as medical and education assistance.
+We also assist a broad network of evangelists and church planters in frontier areas and support training for Christian leaders.
 Give to VOM’s Global Ministry